dustinpfister/blog_posts/_posts/threejs-vector3-set-from-spherical-coords.md

 ### Version Numbers matter

-The version of threejs that I was using for this example was r127.
+The version of threejs that I was using for this example was r127 when I first wrote the post, and the last time I cam around to do a little editing I was using r146.
 Because of feedback that I have received about various things I have made a habit of always taking note of what version of threejs I was using when I made the examples in a blog post on threejs.
 The reason why is because threejs is a very fast moving library in terms of development, and code breaking changes are often made in each new revision.

 ## 1 - Some basic getting started examples of the set from spherical coords method